mnikonov/gpt-labs/.github/ISSUE_TEMPLATE/bug-report---quick.md

 ---

 ### Description
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Ex: I'm always frustrated when [...]

 ### Additional content
 Add any other content or screenshots related to described problem here.